ABOUT ME

 HE-AAC

-The HE-AAC (low complexity AAC audio with SBR extension) is a heavier version of AAC that can compress even better.
+The HE-AAC (low complexity AAC audio with SBR extension) is a modified version of AAC that uses Spectral Band Replication to reproduce the higher frequencies.
 HE-AAC was first released in 2003 for the MPEG-4 standard.
-This audio compression is used on TikTok and Spotify (on low setting).
+This audio compression is used in TikTok, Spotify (on low setting), as well as in digital radios.

 128 kbps